What Is Empire?

 Player Vs Player Politics

 At its heart Empire is a game of politics that is deliberately player versus player (PvP).
-That means that if you are going to be active in the politics of the Empire then the majority of antagonists that you encounter along the way will be the characters portrayed by other players.
+If you are active in the politics of the Empire then the majority of antagonists will be the characters portrayed by other players.
 The game is designed to encourage many different forms of political rivalry, so you'll need to find allies to help you as you seek ways to advance your agendas and defeat your rivals.

 Player Vs Monster Battles